 As most people who have bought a used car are aware, Carfax can be a valuable resource in finding information about a vehicle.
-They are best known for their Vehicle History Report, which provides information about the number of owners a car has had, any accidents it may have been in, and maintenance record.
-Those who are looking to purchase a used motorcycle may look to Carfax to see the same.
+They are best known for their Vehicle History Report, which provides information about the number of owners a car has had, any accidents it may have been in, and maintenance records.
+Those who are looking to purchase a used motorcycle may look to Carfax for motorcycles to see the same.

 Can I Use Carfax for a Motorcycle?

 Carfax states on its website that it specializes only in cars and light trucks.
 However, some motorcycles are on Carfax.
 The database does not cover all VIN numbers, though, so a motorcycle not being found on Carfax does not mean that the seller is not legitimate.

 If you do find a motorcycle on Carfax, you should be able to purchase a history report on it.
 Reports are $39.99 for one, $59.99 for three, or $99.99 for six.
 A Carfax report includes a detailed ownership history, title history broken down by owner, any additional history such as structural damage or accidents reported, and a detailed history of vehicle service, title updates, and damage reports.
 Carfax reports are extremely thorough and a great resource in determining the quality of a vehicle, but again, few motorcycles are included in their VIN database.